-The Hero Project CIC has been working in collaboration with Go Make a Difference and Go MAD Thinking to develop THINK! tools to share with adults and young people.
+The Hero Project CIC has been working in collaboration with Go Make a Difference and Go MAD Thinking to develop THINK! tools and resources to share with adults and young people.

 Thanks to funding from Leicestershire County Council, and the Home Office as part of the Building a Stronger Britain campaign we have been able to provide taster activities and share some of these THINK!
 Tools in the Coalville area and in Newcastle.

-We are really pleased how the tools are being received and welcome suggestions on tools that are needed and on improvements we can make.
+We are really pleased how the THINK!
+Tools are being received and welcome suggestions on new tools that are needed and on improvements we can make.
 We are developing tools as we go and have uploaded some on here so the people that have had one of our sessions can access them easily and for free.

 Please do not hesitate to get in touch if you would like to know when and how you can access the training that accompanies the tools.